Blueberry Gin and Tonic Recipe

 Although the exact recipe of Tanqueray is a secret, it is known to contain the botanicals: juniper, coriander, angelica root, and liquorice.

 How incredible does this look?
-The rich purples and vibrant greens stand out and are so tempting!
+The rich purples and vibrant greens stand out and are so tempting in this easy blueberry gin cocktail!

 Feeling inspired by gin recipes?
 Check out these delicious recipes from other bloggers